About me

 Autumn semester 2013, Prof. Tröster

-Some extra exercises I created to prepare for the various small tests during the semester as well as other extra material helpful for the "Digitaltechnik" lecture given by Prof. Tröster.
+Unfortunately, the extra exercises I created to prepare for the various small tests during the semester as well as other extra material helpful for the "Digitaltechnik" lecture given by Prof. Tröster is not available anymore.

 Contact me